Upper Murray Football Netball League: Upper Murray Football Association (1907–1936)

 In 1916, with a lack of players in the region due to the First World War the Upper Murray Football Association went into recess.

 In 1918 the association restarted but the 1918 and 1919 seasons were restricted to half seasons still due to a lack of players after the First World War.

 By 1920 the competition was now representing only three townships, with four competing clubs Corryong, Cudgewa, Federal and Walwa.

+Mr F J Blair was secretary of the Upper Murray Football Association for 21 years from 1907 to 1927 and was a former captain of Cudgewa.
+Mr Blair was presented with a gold watch at the annual UMFA Ball.

 Upper Murray Football League (1937-2000)

 In 1950 the round 5 match between Corryong and Cudgewa saw a then-record gate takings of £30.

 The UMFNL was also a part of the former recruiting zone known as VFL Country Recruiting Zone no.11, which from the 1960s to the 1980s was controlled by South Melbourne.
 However, no players were ever recruited from the Upper Murray under the zoning rules to play for South Melbourne.

 The Upper Murray Football League won the North East Riverina Leagues Championships in 1976, & 1977 with Kevin Mack as Captain-Coach & John Cornish as Vice Captain.
 Also in 1977 John Cornish (from Tumbarumba FC) winning "Best player from all leagues in series", Kevin Mack (from Corryong FC) winning "Best player on ground against Hume League", & Craig Whitehead (from Corryong FC) winning "Best player on ground against Ovens & King".